stock2shop/connector/readme.md

 composer install
 ```

-Setup your environment.
+Set your environment.

 ```
 cp env.sample .env
 ```

-Edit the `.env` according to your environment.
+Edit the `.env` accordingly.

-Start the Demo API web server locally.
+Start the Demo API locally.
 The API uses the file system to store information, it has no database.
-Set the data dir when starting the API.

 > Binaries for Mac, linux and windows have been included in demo_store directory
 > The demo API is built in Go, instructions to build are below but are not required